 Tuition and other learner fees are normally published in April for the following academic year.
 For up-to-date tuition and fee information please see bowvalleycollege.ca/fees.

-Drop and withdrawal deadlines for specific courses are also available on mybvc.ca or page 6 of the Academic Calendar.
+Drop and withdrawal deadlines for courses are listed at mybvc.ca or at bowvalleycollege.ca/importantdates.

 Paying your Tuition